 KPAP advocates that it is the duty of every climber, local tour operator, foreign travel agent, and charity group to take the steps needed to ensure that climbing companies provide fair and ethical treatment of their crew.
 IMEC’s Partner for Responsible Travel Program provides an assessment by a third party, based on objective measurements, to determine if a climbing company is meeting the proper treatment standards.
 All climbing companies are welcome to participate with IMEC’s Partner for Responsible Travel Program and there is no cost to join.
-In order to qualify as a Partner for Responsible Travel, climbing companies must meet the following standards:
+In order to qualify as a Partner for Responsible Travel, climbing companies must meet the following standards.

 Partner Company Qualifications:

 - The company voluntarily participates with KPAP’s monitoring of the treatment practices related to the crew.
 All KPAP monitoring activities are performed at no charge to the climbing company.

 - The company undergoes extensive review and assessment by placing a KPAP porter on every climb during the initial climbing season after their partnership application is received.